kaivdc/string-manipulation-and-modification-cpp/README.md

-# string-manipulation-and-modification-cpp
+# String Manipulation and Operations in C++
-A simple loop showcasing the modification of and operations with strings based off user input.
+This project is a simple user input loop that allows the modification of strings and operations with them.
+This project has a functional error handling and file log system, showcasing:
+ - Basic understanding of C++
+ - Skill in edge case resolution
+ - Skill in error handling
+ - Good coding practices